Sheet film: Using sheet film

 To use sheet film, the photographer places a sheet of film, emulsion side out, into a film holder in the dark, and closes the dark slide over the loaded film.
 Next, the holder is inserted into a large-format camera, and the dark slide is removed from the holder.
 The exposure is made, the dark slide is replaced, and the film holder is removed from the camera.

 Notches

 Sheet films have notches cut into one short side.
 This makes it simple to determine which side is the emulsion, when the film is hidden from sight (in the darkroom, or inside a changing bag).
 When holding the sheet in "portrait" orientation (short side up), with the notches in the upper right, the emulsion side is facing the photographer.
 The notch patterns vary in size and layout; each type of film has its own distinct pattern, commonly referred to as a notch code, to enable film type identification.

 Developing sheet film

 Many photographers who use large-format cameras and sheet film do their own film processing.
-Some more professionally oriented photographic labs will process color negative and positive sheet film, but the "corner drug store" photolab generally can not.
+Some more professionally oriented photographic labs will process color negative and positive sheet film, but the "corner drug store" photolab generally cannot.
 There are multiple methods that can be used.